DevonMoon/Engeto_SQL_Project/README.md

 succinctly expressed: Average price growth of all products was never 10% higher than average wage growth.
 The highest difference was in 2013 by 6.14%.

 ================================================================

+V.
+Does the level of GDP affect changes in wages and food prices?
+Or, if the GDP increases more significantly in one year, will this be reflected in food prices or wages in the same or the following year by a more significant increase?

+Our comprehensive analysis reveals notable trends in the Gross Domestic Product (GDP) over the specified period.
+The GDP experienced significant increases in 2007, 2015, 2017, and 2018, indicating periods of economic growth and expansion.
+However, a substantial decrease in the GDP was observed in 2009, reflecting a significant contraction in the economy during that year.

+The relationship between GDP growth, wages, and prices is an essential aspect to consider when evaluating economic dynamics.
+In 2007, the GDP growth had a direct and significant impact on both wages and prices.
+This growth in GDP was accompanied by notable increases in wages and prices, indicating a correlation between economic expansion and overall inflationary pressures.

+The subsequent year, 2008, witnessed a continuation of this positive momentum, with further significant increases in wages and prices.
+This highlights the sustained impact of GDP growth on wages and consumer price levels, as economic expansion tends to drive both upward.

+In the subsequent years of 2015, 2017, and 2018, the GDP experienced growth, coinciding with corresponding increases in wages.
+This demonstrates a positive relationship between GDP expansion and improvements in wage levels, indicative of a more favorable economic environment for workers.

+Furthermore, the rise in the Household Price Index (HPI) was observed in 2015, 2017, and 2018, coinciding with periods of GDP growth and wage increases.
+This suggests that the level of GDP has a significant influence on changes in wages and food prices, as reflected by the fluctuations in the HPI.

+An interesting observation is that prices rose significantly only in 2017, indicating a year of intensified inflationary pressures.
+This discrepancy highlights the complex interplay between economic indicators and the diverse factors that contribute to price dynamics.

+In summary, our analysis reveals that the GDP exhibited growth in 2007, 2015, 2017, and 2018, while experiencing a significant decline in 2009.
+The relationship between GDP growth, wages, and prices is evident, as demonstrated by the substantial increases in wages and prices during years of GDP expansion.
+The fluctuations in the HPI further support the notion that changes in GDP influence wage levels and food prices.
+Additionally, the observed rise in prices only in 2017 underscores the intricate nature of price dynamics.

+By providing these insights, our analysis contributes to a comprehensive understanding of the economic landscape and facilitates evidence-based evaluations and decision-making.
+Understanding the impact of GDP on wages and prices enables policymakers and stakeholders to formulate effective strategies to navigate economic challenges, ensure equitable standards of living, and promote sustainable growth.